Capstone-NaaS/telegraph-cli/README.md

 The AWS CLI must be configured by running the `aws configure` command.
 The account and region must be specified using the access keys created in the previous step.

+Secret keys to be used in conjunction with the SDKs will be displayed after deployment in addition to URLs to the API gateways.
+Please save these as they are necessary to integrate Telegraph services.

 To initialize Telegraph and ensure your environment is ready for deployment, run:

 ```bash